 The lack of care can result in injuries such as pressure sores that appear on a resident’s skin, leading to infection, the need for surgery, or even death.
 Sufficient nutrition and hydration are also essential for maintaining the health of an elderly nursing home resident.
 In facilities that are under-staffed, there is often a lack of attention given to dietary intake resulting in poor nutritional status.
 It is every resident’s right to expect that he/she will be properly nourished and hydrated in light of the mental or physical difficulties that may prevent them from eating and drinking on their own.

-Although slip and fall accidents are not uncommon in nursing homes, some senior facilities fail to perform appropriate assessments of the resident to determine the fall risk and/or fail to take appropriate steps to prevent further falls.
-Sometimes, because of the oftentimes frail condition of nursing home residents, such falls can lead to serious injuries which can require life-threatening surgeries or can further diminish the resident’s quality of life.
-Other common problems are wandering, choking, bed sores, and urinary tract infections.
-All incidental signs of improper care.
+Although slip and fall accidents are not uncommon in nursing homes, some senior facilities fail to perform appropriate assessments of their residents to determine the fall risk and/or fail to take appropriate steps to prevent subsequent falls.
+Unfortunately, because of the frail condition of many nursing home residents, such falls can lead to hip fractures and other serious injuries which can require life-threatening surgeries or can further diminish the resident’s quality of life.
+Other common problems are wandering, choking, bed sores, and urinary tract infections, all incidental signs of improper and substandard care.